hollowdll/ER-diagram-generator/README.md

 ![Theme Color](./documentation/images/theme_color.JPG?raw=true)

-In `Diagram` > `Create New Diagram` you can generate a diagram from JSON file.
+In `Diagram` > `Create New Diagram` you can generate a diagram from a JSON file.
 This will open a file explorer on your system.

 > **Note**
 >